weesvisje/docs/docs/android/tutorial/kotlin/1-setup.md

 To install Ditto, we need to add it as a dependency in the `build.gradle` script for the app, as well as ensuring that we have the relevant Java
 -compatibility set.

-Android requires requesting permission to use Bluetooth Low Energy and P2P Wifi.
+Android requires requesting permission to use Bluetooth Low Energy and Wifi Direct.
 Follow the [Installation instructions for Android](../../installation).

 ## 1-3 Add Extensions